Poverty in Peel at a glance

 Demographics

-- 29,962 persons in Peel receive Ontario Disability Support Program (ODSP) benefit (as of 2022).
-This includes Assistance for Children with Severe Disabilities (ACSD).
+- 28,387 persons receive Ontario Disability Support Program (ODSP) benefit as of December 2024.

-- The Province’s annual income cut-off for families to receive full child care subsidy (no cost) is $20,000.
+- In Ontario, the annual income cut-off for families to receive full child care subsidy (at no cost) is $20,000.

-- 78% of children receiving subsidy are already receiving child care for $10 or less a day.
-This means that even with the Canada-Wide Early Learning & Child Care (CWELCC) program, these families would not be able to afford child care without subsidy.
+- 79% of children who are in receipt of subsidies, receive $10 or less a day for care.
+Even with the Canada Wide Early Learning Child Care (CWELCC) program, many families would still be unable to afford child care without financial assistance.

 Food